 Surrogacy for Gay Couples: How to Select the Genetic Father

 Recent medical advances have made it easier for interested couples to have their own children via gestational surrogacy.
-However, members of the LGBT community, especially Gay Parents planning to begin a family through surrogacy will have to choose who is going to the genetic father of the baby.
+However, members of the LGBT community, especially Gay Parents planning to begin a family through surrogacy will have to choose who is going to be the genetic father of the baby.
 As a leading LGBT-friendly surrogacy agency in San Diego, we believe Gay Couples also need to openly discuss this important topic before selecting a Surrogate or egg donor.

 Begin With Open and Honest Communication

 Male same-sex couples might be surprised by how hard it can be to choose whose sperm will be used for IVF.
 It is crucial to communicate in an open manner and extensively discuss each other’s expectations and desires.

 When talking about traits or lineage, strong emotions can come up unexpectedly.
 These can cause stress during an otherwise strong bonding and life-changing experience.
 Understandably, this is an important decision that affects the future.
 That is the reason why it is important, to begin with, open and honest communication during the decision-making process before surrogacy.

 It might be tempting for both the Gay Couple partners to donate sperm for surrogacy.
 Thus, allowing fate to decide who will be the genetic father.
 But this hardly makes either partner feel at ease.
 The person who is not the dad might feel inferior or insulted.
 So, it is better for couples to work together and choose a genetic dad in order to have peace of mind.
 Moreover, this will allow the baby to know their genetic history.

 Tips for Selecting the Genetic Father between the Gay parents for Surrogacy